Muhliscm/deployed-/20210920-Sales Analysis/readme.md

 ### Methods Used
-* Data collected as sql dump file
+* Data collected as sql dump file from data science community
 * Uploaded to MySQL database
 * First step analysis is done using MySQL
 * ETL implemented using Power BI